TehShrike/cyoa-app/readme.md

 - it handles the page that needs to be displayed
 - it handles storing any state like inventory or previous choices

-That's basically it.
-Routing, and state.
-They all get magically updated in the url for you, and all you have to do is create pages to link to.
+Routing and state get magically updated in the url for you, you create the adventure pages that link to each other.

 ## How do I get started?